kovachki/kovachki.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am research scientist at NVIDIA in the AI-Algorithms group working on machine learning methods for the physical sciences in theory and practice.
-I obtained my Ph.D. in applied mathematics from Caltech in 2022 under the supervision of Prof. <a href="http://stuart.caltech.edu/">Andrew M. Stuart</a>.
+I am research scientist at NVIDIA Research (NVR) working on machine learning methods for the physical sciences in theory and practice.
+I obtained my Ph.D. in applied and computational mathematics from Caltech in 2022 under the supervision of Prof. <a href="http://stuart.caltech.edu/">Andrew M. Stuart</a>.
 Previously, I received a B.Sc. in mathematics from Caltech in 2016.
 I am a recipient of the 2020 <a href="https://www.cms.caltech.edu/academics/honors#amazon">Amazon AI4Science Fellowship</a>,